Fifth Grade

 MATH

 Fifth Grade starts off the year with a review of the previous grade’s key concepts.
-Adding, subtracting, multiplying and dividing whole numbers and fractions are emphasized.
-The students continue the year with collecting, organizing, and displaying data, and having to read and make pictographs, bar graphs, and line graphs.
-Geometric concepts-naming and measuring angles, quadrilaterals and circles, finding the perimeter and area of polygons, finding the area and circumference of circles-are explained.
+Adding, subtracting, multiplying, and dividing whole numbers and fractions are emphasized.
+The students continue the year with collecting, organizing, displaying data, and having to read and make pictographs, bar graphs, and line graphs.
+Geometric concepts, such as naming and measuring angles, quadrilaterals and circles, finding the perimeter and area of polygons, finding the area and circumference of circles, are explained.
 Problem solving strategies are learned and presented in real life contexts that are relevant to students.
 The students’ understanding of mathematics can be built if they actively engage in tasks and real life experiences designed to deepen and connect their knowledge.
 Students are continually asked to read, write, and talk about math.

 SOCIAL STUDIES